 - Motivate your employees to recycle by providing respective bins and education.

-- Reduce water consumption by using water-efficient sanitaryware and addressing repairs, promptly.
+- Reduce water consumption by using water-efficient sanitaryware and promptly address repairs.

 - Donate or recycle waste, such as old office furniture.